sbt/contraband/docs/03-json.md

   )
 ```

-sjson-new is a codec toolkit that lets you define a code that supports Sray JSON's AST, SLIP-28 Scala JSON, and MessagePack as the backend.
+sjson-new is a codec toolkit that lets you define a code that supports Spray JSON's AST, SLIP-28 Scala JSON, and MessagePack as the backend.

 The package name for the codecs can be specified using `@codecPackage` directive.